-1.2 The NTS2 Delivery Plan 2020-2022
+1.3 The NTS Delivery Plan 2020-2022

-The NTS2 sets out the vision for Scotland's transport system to 2040: "a sustainable, inclusive, safe and accessible transport system, helping deliver a healthier, fairer and more prosperous Scotland for communities, businesses and visitors".
-NT2 outlines four Priorities for the transport system: Reduces inequalities, Takes climate action, Helps deliver inclusive economic growth and Improves our health and wellbeing.
-The Vision and Priorities for NTS2 are set out in more detail in Figure 1-2.
+The NTS sets out the vision for Scotland's transport system to 2040: "a sustainable, inclusive, safe and accessible transport system, helping deliver a healthier, fairer and more prosperous Scotland for communities, businesses and visitors".
+NTS outlines four Priorities for the transport system: Reduces inequalities, Takes climate action, Helps deliver inclusive economic growth and Improves our health and wellbeing.
+The Vision and Priorities for NTS are set out in more detail in Figure 1-2.

-The first NTS2 Delivery Plan sets out 199 broad actions the Scottish Government (SG) is taking to deliver on its vision and priorities to the end of March 2022, taking account of the impact of COVID-19.
-The second Delivery Plan (for 2022-23) will be published in Spring 2022 and will outline SG's actions for delivering the four priorities to the end of March 2023.
-Delivery Plans will be published on an annual basis from 2022 onwards.
+The first NTS Delivery Plan sets out 199 broad actions the Scottish Government (SG) is taking to deliver on its vision and priorities to the end of March 2022, taking account of the impact of COVID-19.
+The second Delivery Plan (for 2022-23) will be published in 8th June 2022 and will outline SG's actions for delivering the four priorities.
+Delivery Plans will be published on an annual basis.